oka0813/Darey.io_Projects/1.)Linux _Project/img/README_Linux Project.md

 # 20. tar command
 # 21 chmod command
     Change files mod bit; In linux each file is associated with 3 user classes: owner, group, member & others.
+## apt get install
+    Need to have privileage permmison to run command use the command sudo prior to typing the command or change the user type using command "su"
+### Dollar Sign indicates that you are a normal user